domidas/Window-InFront/README.txt

 2. When prompted for AutoHotKey making changes to your computer, select "yes".

-3. When the installer opens, click "typical install" and then "exit".

-4. Type "y" and [enter] if you are ready to restart immediately, and "n" if you would like changes to be made on the PC's next startup.
+3. Type "y" and [enter] if you are ready to restart immediately, and "n" if you would like changes to be made on the PC's next startup.

-5. Once the installation process is complete and the computer has had a chance to restart, the program is ready to use.
+4. Once the installation process is complete and the computer has had a chance to restart, the program is ready to use.

-6. To use Window InFront, click inside the window you would like to keep in front of all your other ones, and press CTRL + Spacebar.
+5. To use Window InFront, click inside the window you would like to keep in front of all your other ones, and press CTRL + Spacebar.

-7. When you would like to turn off Window InFront for a window, click in the window and press CTRL + Spacebar again.
+6. When you would like to turn off Window InFront for a window, click in the window and press CTRL + Spacebar again.

-8. As mentioned above, if you choose you no longer need Window InFront, navigate to the folder where you keep your originally-downloaded script and click the uninstall.bat file.
-When the window opens, select "Uninstall" Once the script says "done :)", the batch file can be closed.
+7. As mentioned above, if you choose you no longer need Window InFront, navigate to the folder where you keep your originally-downloaded script and click the uninstall.bat file.
+When the window opens, select "Uninstall" Once the script says "done :)", AHK is completely uninstalled.